Guide to Disaster Safety and Preparedness on Construction Sites

 Be sure your EAP also includes where to find on-site resources, such as food and water supplies, fire extinguishers, and first-aid kits.

-Create a Communication System
+Establish a Communication System

 On-site staff need to know how they’ll communicate with each other in an emergency.
 Natural disasters can impact power lines and cell towers, so it’s critical to have alternative communication methods, like keeping two-way radios on-site.
 Ensure your EAP includes where staff can find these devices and how to use them.